nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### addDeck Feature

-`MasterDeck` extends `ReadOnlyMasterDeck`, stored internally as a `UniqueDeckList`.
+`MasterDeck` extends `ReadOnlyMasterDeck`, which stores a reference to `UniqueDeckList`.
 It implements following operation:
 - `MasterDeck#addDeck()` - Add a new deck to the list.

 This operation is exposed in the Model interface as `Model#addDeck()`.
 It is supported by the dependence of the model interface on `MasterDeck#addDeck()`.